On axiomatic definitions of non-discrete affine buildings: Definitions and axioms

-One problem raised by the definition is that condition (A5) relies on the choice of $\Lambda$-metric $d_{\MS}$.
-However, in the case of $\Lambda=\mathbb{R}$ there are two natural $\Lambda$ metrics to choose from, namely the standard Euclidean metric and the modified Minkowski mettric of \cite{Bennett}.
-More generally, there are potentially many possible metrics to choose from, and it would be helpful to have a better understanding of the role of the choice of metric in the definition (i.e., at what level does the definition depend on the choice of the metric).
+One problem raised by the definition is that condition (A5) relies on the choice of a $\Lambda$-metric $d_{\MS}$.
+However, as alluded to earlier, there are potentially many possible metrics to choose from.
 To keep our notation manageable, we will assume the metric on $\MS$ is given as part of $\MS$.

 The main goal of the present paper is to prove equivalence of certain sets of axioms.
-From this equivalence, we will be able to show that for any two topologically equivalent metrics on $\MS$ the definitions of a $\Lambda$-building for the given metrics are equivalent.
 Let us therefore collect all properties which are necessary to state the main result.
-These properties break into three categories, metric conditions, exchange conditions, and atlas conditions.
+These properties break into three categories: metric conditions, exchange conditions, and atlas conditions.

-We begin with the two \emph{metric conditions}.
-We note that (A5) is one such condition since it implies that the global distance function is a metric on the space $X$.
-In \cite{Bennett}, this condition is used to prove the existence of a building at infinity for a $\Lambda$-building.
-However, in \cite{Parreau} (for $\Lambda=\mathbb{R}$) and \cite{Convexity2} (for general $\Lambda$), proofs of the existence of the building at infinity\footnote{In order to show that a given pair $(X,\App)$ has a spherical building at infinity it is enough to assume that said pair satisfies axioms (A1)--(A4) and (TI).} are given that do not require the full power of condition (A5).
+We begin with the \emph{metric conditions}.
+Axiom (A5) is one such condition since it implies that the global distance function is a metric on the space $X$.
+In \cite{Bennett}, this condition is used to prove the existence of a building at infinity $\partial_\App X$ whose simplices are parallel classes of Weyl-simplices in $X$ as defined in \ref{Def:parallel}.
+However, in \cite{Parreau} (for $\Lambda=\mathbb{R}$) a proof of the existence of the building at infinity was given that did not require the full power of condition (A5) but only the triangle inequality, (TI) and properties of the Euclidean distance function.
+We generalize her proof to the general case in Section~\ref{Sec_infinity}, although doing so requires identifying the special conditions on the $\Lambda$-metric $d$ inherent in the proof in \cite{Bennett}.
 Consequently, there is benefit to having the weaker condition necessary, namely that the induced distance function on $X$ is a metric. \begin{itemize} \item[(TI)] (Triangle inequality) The distance function $d$ on $X$, which exists assuming (A1)--(A3), is a metric, i.e.\ satisfies the triangle inequality. \end{itemize}

+Alternatively one could directly assume that the space under consideration has a spherical building at infinity.

+\begin{itemize} \item[(BI)] (Building at infinity) The set $\bound X$ of parallel classes of Weyl simplices is a spherical building with apartments the boundaries $\bound A$ of apartments $A$ in $X$. \end{itemize}